This New Year’s Eve, the skies were lit up not just with fireworks and LED-lit topiary trees, but also a celestial object: comet 45P.

-In “A New Theory of the Earth,” published in 1722, which became a bestseller of its day, he concluded that the comet that had been seen by those in the 17th century had unleashed the great Biblical flood.
+In “A New Theory of the Earth,” published in 1722, which became a bestseller of its day, he concluded that the comet that had been seen by those in the 17th century is what had unleashed the great Biblical flood.

 The Book of Genesis tells us that on the 17th day of the second month of the 600th year of Noah’s life, “all the fountains of the great deep were broken up and the windows of heaven were opened.”
 And it began raining, a rain that went on for 40 days and 40 nights.